 (Glasgow, Greenfield, Minneiska, & Watopa townships.
 Wabasha, Kellogg & Minneiska cities)

-Chuck Fick - Secretary
+Chuck Fick - Treasurer

 (Oakwood, West Albany & Gillford townships.
 Millville & Zumbro Falls cities)